 History of the Peterbald Cat

-As a newer cat breed, the Peterbald cat’s history is somewhat limited.
-The breed was first developed in 1994, when a Russian breeder named Olga S. Mironova crossed an Oriental Shorthair cat with a Don Sphynx cat.
-The resulting breed, later called the Peterbald after it rapidly grew in popularity throughout St. Petersburg, Russia, is today recognized by the Cat Fanciers Association (CFA)--however, it remains a relatively rare purebred or pedigreed domestic cat breed.
+A newer cat breed, the Peterbald was first developed in 1994 when a Russian breeder named Olga S. Mironova crossed an Oriental shorthair cat with a Don Sphynx cat.
+The resulting breed is now called the Peterbald after its popularity among cat enthusiasts of St. Petersburg, Russia.

-The Peterbald breed was accepted by The International Cat Association (TICA) in 1997, and was recognized for championship status in 2005.
-TICA accepted the breed's brush coat variety for championship status in May 2008; one of the first brush coat Peterbald cats to achieve championship status was named Blue Belle, and is an anomaly amongst Peterbald cats as she has a gray body color with vibrant blue eyes.
+The Peterbald breed was accepted by The International Cat Association (TICA) in 1997 and was recognized for championship status in 2005.
+TICA accepted the breed's brush coat variety for championship status in May 2008; one of the first brush coat Peterbald cats to achieve championship status was named Blue Belle.

 Peterbald Cat Care

-The Peterbald cat is generally considered to be a low-maintenance cat breed.
-Since they come in any color or pattern, their hair type will ultimately determine the level of care they'll require.
-Potential Peterbald owners likely won't need to worry about excessive shedding, however even the hairless varieties will require a weekly routine bath or wipe-down.
-Careful bathing is important so that oils don't build up and cause skin irritation.
-These cats will also need to remain indoor cats; not surprisingly, their lack of hair causes them to get cold very easily.
+The Peterbald cat is generally considered to be a low-maintenance breed.
+Potential Peterbald owners won't need to worry much about shedding, but the hairless varieties benefit from an occasional bath or wipe-down so that skin oils don't build up and cause irritation.
+These cats should be kept indoors because their lack of hair causes them to get cold very easily.

-Because the Peterbald is so active and playful--and craves interaction with his or her family--they make excellent family pets.
-However, playtime with children (or fellow pets) should always be supervised, as the cat's lack of fur means that they are especially vulnerable to injury.
+Because the Peterbald is so active and playful—and craves interaction with its family—it makes an excellent family pet.
+However, playtime with children or other pets should generally be supervised, as the cat's lack of fur means that it is vulnerable to injury.

 Common Health Problems